RobotsBuildingEducation/Educate/README.md

 2. [IMPORTANT!
 A Letter To You - Latino Youth and Dropout Outreach](https://res.cloudinary.com/eduprojectsil/image/upload/v1665596886/A_Letter_To_You_3_gyhikq.pdf)

-3. Share your story: robotsbuildingeducation@gmail.com
+3. Share your story & connect: robotsbuildingeducation@gmail.com + https://www.linkedin.com/in/sheilfer/

 4. [Building a junior resume](https://res.cloudinary.com/eduprojectsil/image/upload/v1665958568/Resume_nn5loi.pdf)

 5. [Additional Resources](https://res.cloudinary.com/eduprojectsil/image/upload/v1665958836/Resources_tbttgz.pdf)

 Ultimately, when understanding the philosophy behind RO.B.E more, you will understand that this work is a function of my belief that we should choose which problems we want to work on, contribute to, or solve.
 For me, that is equity in education and to create more access for undocumented children.
 I think education can be better and I think the internet hasn't done a good job at driving that change correctly.
 I don't believe I'm alone with that sentiment and I believe in some way you might be here for that reason too.
 So thanks for coming!
 It means a lot, even if you don't contribute.